nullivex/ah-wiki/Servers/websocket.md

 - `actionHeroWebSocket.prototype.send(message, callback)`
   - send a raw message
   - you probability don't want to use this
-- `actionHeroWebSocket.prototype.setIP()`
-  - by default, faye has no notion of the client's IP.
-Use this to make an ajax call to set your IP address for the server
 - `actionHeroWebSocket.prototype.action(action, params, callback)`
   - `action` is a string, like "login"
   - `params` is an object